gablab/murfi2/README.md

 This is an open-source release of the MURFI platform (see LICENSE for details).

-For using MURFI with Siemens scanners, a proprietary data transfer sequence can be obtained via a C2P agreement.
+For using MURFI with Siemens scanners, a proprietary data transfer sequence called vsend can be obtained via a C2P agreement, or murfi can be configured to read 3D DICOMs exported in real-time to a shared folder.
 Alternatively, for non-Siemens scanners or for your own Siemens functors, Murfi will accept data over TCPIP conformant with the following structured information:

 https://github.com/gablab/murfi2/blob/master/src/io/RtExternalSenderImageInfo.h